ocoboco/cloud-config-toolkit/usage-tutorial.md

 `Validator` takes care of validating the configuration against the schema in `schema.js`.

 `Exporter` makes transformations to configuration, e.g. filling with defaults.
-According to schema `continent` property is not obligatory because it defaults to `'Europe'`.
+According to schema `continent` property is not obligatory and defaults to `'Europe'`.

-`Storage` class is instantiated with the bucket name `'CCT_DEMO'` (where the application configuration files are stored) and the access key file `'./gc.conf.json'`.
+`Storage` class is instantiated with the bucket name `'cct-demo-configs'` (where the application configuration files are stored) and remote storage access key file `'./gc.conf.json'`.

-## 7. Validation
+## 7. Validation of application configuration

-Let's create a file `application-config.json` having the content:
+Let's create a file `application-config.json` with this JSON content:

 ```
 {